ChanLumerico/luma/README.md

 ### Acceleration

-Luma supports `MLX` based `NumPy` acceleration on Apple Silicon.
+Luma supports `MLX` based `NumPy` acceleration on **Apple Silicon**.
 By importing Luma’s neural package, it will automatically detect Apple’s Metal Performance Shader(MPS) availability and directly apply MLX acceleration for all execution flows and operations using `luma.neural`.

 ```python
 import luma.neural